XuehengWang/pi-distributed-computing/README.md

 ```bash
 ctest --output-on-failure
 ```

-    - This is supposed to work using cmake, but now most tests are not integrated with cmake
+(This is supposed to work using cmake as above, but now most tests are not integrated with cmake) <br/>
-    - Some tests are manually compiled and run:
+Some tests are manually compiled and run:

 ```bash
 // test_matrix_utils